 I always serve this dish with cornbread.
 When I do that, it’s hearty and perfect for colder nights.
 And I’m woman enough to admit that I frequently use a cornbread mix when I’m really pressed for time, although I do prefer to make my mom’s Jalapeno Cornbread when I’ve got a few more minutes (not that homemade cornbread is hard because it isn’t).

-Slow Cooker Roast Beef with Beans
+Slow Cooker Mexican Roast with Beans

 Mexican Roast